vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

  host -t soa <domain>               -- Start of Authority host <IP>                          -- Reverse Lookup host -l <Domain Name> <DNS Server> -- Domain Zone Transfer

+ **todo add output example**

 SSL Certificate
 ---------------

-If the targetted machine is running https server and we are getting a apache default webpage on hitting the https://IPAddress, probably, check the alt-dns-name on the ssl-certificate, create a entry in /etc/hosts and browse with the https://alt-dns-name.
+If the targetted machine is running an https server and we are getting a apache default webpage on hitting the https://IPAddress. vhosts are probably in use.
+Check the alt-dns-name on the ssl-certificate, create an entry in hosts file ( /etc/hosts ) and check what is being hosted on these domain names by surfing to https://alt-dns-name.

+**todo add command for given output**

 ::